 Frequently asked questions

 Radiation is everywhere, in the air we breathe as well as water, rocks, soil and plants at low levels.
 The dose is measured in Sieverts (Sv); humans absorb around 2 milliSieverts (mSv) from the environment every year.

 Because x-rays emit radiation, they are classified as carcinogenic (cancer-causing).
 In human terms, the amount of radiation from one adult chest x-ray (0.1 mSv) is about the same as 10 days of natural background radiation that we are all exposed to as part of our daily living.

-The benefits of an x-ray (for accurate diagnosis) outweighs the risks, and the exposure is minimal.
+The benefits of an x-ray (for accurate diagnosis) outweigh the risks, and the exposure is minimal.
 Veterinarians won’t recommend an x-ray unless they have a valid reason to do so.

 How much do x-rays cost?

-The cost of x-rays will depend on the location, the number of x-rays, and if sedation, anesthesia is necessary.
+The cost of x-rays will depend on the location, the number of x-rays, and if sedation or anesthesia is necessary.
 Dental or limb x-rays can start from $100 to $150; more complex x-rays can run into several hundred dollars.